 1. A Good Quality Sketchpad

-If you haven’t already ask for a good quality sketchpad with thicker, grainer cartridge paper.
-They are much nicer to draw on and they are made better which means they won’t fall apart when you transport them.
+If you haven’t already ask for a good quality sketchpad with thicker, grainy cartridge paper.
+They are much nicer to draw on than low quality sketchpads and they are made better which means they won’t fall apart when you transport them.
 It will also cope will with small studies in other media other than pencil.
 A4 or A3 are the best sizes to go for.
 Hard-backed ones will last longer and protect your work.

 2. A Set of Pencils

-Again if you haven’t already get a good quality set of pencils.
+Again if you haven’t already get a good quality set of pencils, it’s essential!
 I would recommend at least five pencils in the B grades, B, 2B, 4B, 6B and 8B as they will give you a full range of tonal values.

 3. A Portfolio Case